Skip to Content

 image of a blue neocaridina shrimp on a moss ball

-Caridina shrimp with corydoras
+Caridina Shrimp with Corydoras

 Within the caridina genus you will find shrimp like Japonica, super crystal red, golden bee and many more.
 These shrimp are generally known to be more picky concerning the water conditions.
 More sensitive might be a better way to put it.